-While a digital darling in many spaces, Google has been a late entrant to cloud marketplace, offering fewer features and services than their competitors.
-Up until recently, Google has been reliant on third-party vendors to help new users migrate their stuff to Google's cloud.
+While a digital darling in many spaces, Google has been a late entrant to the cloud marketplace.
+Up until recently, Google has been rather dependent on third-party vendors to help new enterprise users migrate their data and applications to Google's cloud.

 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 All information in this case study is my own and does not necessarily reflect the views of Google.

-Google has historically been behind the game in the Cloud business, holding only 8% of the market share in Q1 of 2019.
-One of the weakest links in their chain has been the lack of a native tool to migrate cloud workloads from on-premises or Amazon Web Services to the Google Cloud Platform.
+Google has historically been behind the game in the cloud business, holding only 6% of the market share in Q1 of 2019.
+One of the weak links in their chain has been the lack of a robust tool to migrate cloud workloads from on-premises servers or Amazon Web Services to the Google Cloud Platform.

-Google purchased Velostrata—a promising third-party migration tool—in 2018.
-But they then needed to take Velostrata's unfamiliar and clunky UI and integrate it seamlessly into the Google Cloud Platform.
+Google purchased Velostrata—a promising third-party cloud migration tool—in 2018.
+But they then needed to take Velostrata's unfamiliar UI and integrate it into the Google Cloud Platform.

-Create a migration experience that was quick and easy
+Create a migration experience that was as quick and easy as possible

 Give users the tools to migrate in the way that best worked for their organization